Austin Ekeler Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- In his two career matchups against the Raiders, Ekeler averaged 88.5 rushing yards per game, 31.0 more yards than his over/under in Sunday's game.
+- Over his two career matchups against the Raiders, Ekeler averaged 88.5 rushing yards per game, 30.0 more yards than his over/under in Sunday's game.

 - Ekeler, in two matchups versus the Raiders, has run for a TD once, but not more than one in a single contest.

-- Ekeler will go up against a Raiders squad that allows 116.1 rushing yards per game and is the NFL's 21st-ranked rush defense.
+- The Raiders give up 116.1 yards per game on the ground, the NFL's 21st-ranked rush defense.

-- The Chargers are up against the NFL's 23rd-ranked defense when it comes to rushing TDs allowed (17 this year).
+- The Chargers are up against the NFL's 23rd-ranked defense when it comes to rushing TDs conceded (17 this year).

 Recent Performances

-- In last week's matchup with the Broncos, Ekeler racked up 58 yards on 17 carries while scoring one touchdown on the ground.
+- Last week against the Broncos, Ekeler ran for 58 yards on 17 carries while scoring one touchdown.

-- During his last three games, Ekeler has collected 117 yards (39.0 per game) on 29 carries with two touchdowns.
+- Ekeler has 117 rushing yards (39.0 ypg) on 29 carries with two touchdowns over his last three outings.

 Ekeler's Los Angeles Teammates